 - JPMorgan, as administrative agent, RMB administrative agent, bookrunner and lead arranger, in an amendment and extension of a $13.4 billion revolving credit facility for Ford Motor Company.

-- Avolon Holdings Limited (Ireland) (an affiliate of the HNA Group), in its $5.5 billion senior secured term facilities to finance its $10 billion acquisition of the aircraft leasing business of CIT Group Inc. and extension of a $13.4 billion revolving credit facility for Ford Motor Company.
+- Avolon Holdings Limited (an affiliate of the HNA Group) in its $5.5 billion senior secured term facilities to finance its $10 billion acquisition of the aircraft leasing business of CIT Group Inc.

 - OMERS Private Equity in, together with Harvest Partners, $1.3 billion senior secured facilities to finance the take-private acquisition of Epiq Systems, Inc., and its combination with DTI (Document Technologies Inc.), and to refinance existing indebtedness.